 Every now and then a seasoned weed user stumbles upon an old bag of weed when they’re looking for something else.
-It may have been forgotten months ago or even years ago, so it makes you wonder if you can light it up.
-Other times, you buy a baggie from your dealer or your nearest dispensary, but it kind of looks odd.
+It may have been forgotten months ago or even years ago, so it makes you wonder does weed get old… Other times, you buy a baggie from your dealer or your nearest dispensary, but it kind of looks odd.
 How do you know if it’s past the expiration date and whether you can consume it or not?
 Well, we might be able to help.

 In this article, we’ll talk about the shelf life of weed and how you can tell if the weed you just found (or bought) is still good to consume.